jessepav/lacygoill-wiki-backup/vim/highlighting.md

 ## Setting a HG
 ### Are `cterm` and `ctermfg` some attributes of a HG?

-No, they're arguments passed to `:hi` to set some attributes of a HG.
+No, they're arguments passed to `:highlight` to set some attributes of a HG.

 The values that you pass to those arguments *are* the attributes.

-### What are the 8 arguments which can be passed to `:hi`?
+### What are the 8 arguments which can be passed to `:highlight`?

     ┌──────────┬──────────────────────────────┐
     │ term     │ style in normal terminal     │